bitofmind/swift-model/README.md

 The `Model` protocol provides an `onActivate()` extension point that is called by SwiftModel once the model becomes part of anchored model hierarchy.
 This is a perfect place to populate a model's state from its dependencies and to set up listeners on child events and state changes.

 > Any parent will always be activated before its children to allow the parent to set up listener on child events and value changes.
-Similarly any children will always be deactivated (cancelled) before its parents
+Once a parent is deactivated it will cancel it own activities before deactivating its children.

 ```swift
 func onActivate() {